Tinkerforge/doc/en/source/Kits/WeatherStation/CSharpToButtonControl.rst

 MinMaxAvg Mode
 ^^^^^^^^^^^^^^

-In MinMaxAvg mode we show minum maximum and average values of the last 24 hours:
+In MinMaxAvg mode we show minimum, maximum and average values of the last 24 hours:

 .. code-block:: csharp